-10. From the last 3 years practice evidence to demonstrate
+10. Practice evidence to demonstrate

 - a.
 Leadership in practice innovation and quality improvement - b.
 Education and development of others - c.
-Active participation in wider service, organisation or professional activities/groups - d.
-Leadership in management, education, policy or research
+Active participation in wider service, organisation, or professional activities/groups - d.
+Leadership in management, education, policy, or research

-NOTE: In both your self and peer assessment each practice example must demonstrate at least one of the above four types of evidence of practice (a, b, c or d) as well as competent practice.
-All four must be demonstrated somewhere in your portfolio.
+NOTE: In both, your self and peer assessment, each practice example must demonstrate at least one of the above four types of evidence of practice (a, b, c, or d) as well as competent practice.